Polkas/cat2cat/README.md

 2. Type of the data - panel dataset with unique identifiers vs panel dataset without unique identifiers, aggregate data vs individual data.
 3. Direction of a transition, forward or backward - use a new or an old encoding

-For more advance usage check the vignette.
+For advance usage check the vignette (in development).

 Quick intro:

 ## Manual transitions
-## Aggragate dataset
+## Aggregate dataset
 ```r
 library(cat2cat)
 library(dplyr)